Sociology & Latin American and Latino Studies

 Research Interests: Crimmigration, Borders and Migration, Sociology of Punishment, Race and Ethnicity, Law and Society, Political Sociology, Ethnography, Comparative Historical Methods

-Combining history and ethnography her recent book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America (New York University Press, 2016) analyzes how civil rights reforms and mass incarceration transformed immigration and border enforcement.
+Her recent book, From Deportation to Prison: The Politics of Immigration Enforcement in Post-Civil Rights America (New York University Press, 2016) analyzes how the politics and policies of civil rights reforms and mass incarceration gave rise to the punitive turn in immigration and border enforcement.
 From Deportation to Prison won the 2017 Oliver Cromwell Cox book award from the American Sociological Association’s Section on Racial and Ethnic Minorities.

 Prior to joining Sociology and Latin American and Latino Studies at UIC, she taught in the Sociology Department at Sarah Lawrence College in New York.
 Professor Macías-Rojas received her MA and Ph.D. in sociology from the University of California, Berkeley.